SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The spatio-temporal profile of the applied field.
   Refer to :doc:`units` to understand the units of this field.

-.. note:: These fields will only be used to push particles but Maxwell solver will keep using original
+.. note:: These fields are used only at the moment of field interpolation.
+ Hence, they will appear in a ``DiagProbe``.
+They will also appear in a ``DiagField()``.
+ They are not used however to advance the electromagnetic fields in the Maxwell solver.

 ----